 It is essential to recognize that in a global market, accreditation does take on many forms.
-The perception of government accreditation as the "gold standard" dismiss the growing and major impact that many international schools are having on the future of global higher education.
+The perception of government accreditation as the "gold standard" dismisses the growing and major impact that many international schools are having on the future of global higher education.
 The question is not who or what accredits the school, rather, it is - How much accreditation does the school need to have?
 What institutions of higher learning should be considering is not adding more local accreditations in their home nation, but a truly international accreditation standard that may serve in the global market arena.

 About the EAHEA Accreditation Status

-1. EAHEA Accreditation isn´t A Substitute of Legal Regulations: Accreditation is a voluntary, non-governmental peer review process.
+1. EAHEA Accreditation isn´t a Substitute of Legal Regulations: Accreditation is a voluntary, non-governmental peer review process.
 Accreditation by the EAHEA shall be understood to convey only that the higher education institution meets the EAHEA´s educational standards.
-Such recognition is not in any way intended to substitute legal authorization, recognition or regulation, through compliance with local government laws.
+Such recognition is not in any way intended to substitute legal authorization, recognition, or regulation, through compliance with local government laws.
 Legal authorization, recognition or regulation, and government accreditation occur in the context of different reviews.

-2. Institutional Accreditation: The EAHEA accredited institution is evaluated as a whole entity or in every a each specific program offered.
+2. Institutional Accreditation: The EAHEA accredited institution is evaluated as a whole entity or in every specific program offered.
 Thus, the EAHEA accreditation status is programmatic and it may be useful for the approval of specific programs (not for licensing of professions).